 I like degradation.
 People who enjoy the gentler version consider it more of an erotic headspace than a BDSM practice (you wouldn’t, they argue, beat or whip your pet).
 Tops in the rougher version — “dog play” — are rough, dominating alphas.
 Tops in pup play are kind, caring handlers — people you trust for discipline and affection, love and nurturing.

 Human sexual practices are more than surface detail.
 Someone who has allowed themselves to enjoy BDSM (bondage, domination, sadism, and masochism) has discovered a healthy outlet for their natural violent urges — a way to release and explore the impulse to hurt and be hurt.
 This can be very therapeutic.
-You leave a good kink session feeling like you’ve meditated for hours — like a weight has been lifted from your body.
-It’s the same sensation some people describe after intense sports — an adrenaline rush, a strange combination of fear and arousal, where you retreat into your body.
-Sensations are stronger, connections deeper, and pleasure maximized and expanded by pain.
+I can leave a good kink session feeling like I’ve meditated for hours — like a weight has been lifted from my body.
+It’s the same sensation some people describe after intense sports — an adrenaline rush, a strange combination of fear and arousal, where you retreat into yourself.
+Sensations in that submissive space are stronger, connections deeper, and pleasure maximized and expanded by pain.

 Most people don’t like to admit their inner violence, but the human urge for violence is peppered throughout our culture.
 From sports to movies, we are surrounded by evidence that violence is fun and that we enjoy it — that we have innate urges to control, subjugate, and dehumanize others.
 Evidence shows that we slip into mental states of being controlled, subjugated, and dehumanized easily.
 These truths reveal themselves in our darkest acts of depravity: people ganging up on a gender-ambiguous person in broad daylight, prisoner torture at Abu Ghraib, and teenagers violently attacking an old man.